sid0nair/parametric-cad-generator/README.md

-Title: "Fusion 360 Parametric Build System (Internship Project)"
+Fusion 360 Parametric Build System (Internship Project)
-Description: >
+Description:
   A proof-of-concept system developed during my internship at Philips India Ltd. to explore AI-assisted CAD modification.
 This prototype demonstrates how natural language instructions can be converted into basic parametric updates